NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Reporting requirements: Every daycare service provider must keep records, registers and other books required by the educational authority.
+Reporting requirements: Every daycare service provider must keep records, registers and other documentation required by the educational authority.

-Inspection: Government’s authorized personnel is authorized to inspect non-state day-care facilities premises in order to determine that regulations’ standards are being complied with by day-care facilities providers.
+Inspection: Certain authorized government staff are responsible for inspecting the premises of non-state day-care facilities in order to determine that legal standards are being met.

-Sanctions: Any ECD centre which operates without authorization or applies for approval with false information is liable to conviction of monetary fine or imprisonment.
-Also, any authorized ECD centre which does not comply with the Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations (2003) or any other regulation established for ECD centres may be requested for the centre to be suspended or closed.
+Sanctions: Any ECD centre that operates without authorization is liable to a monetary fine or imprisonment.
+Authorized ECD centres which fail to comply with the 2003 Social Service Agencies (Operators of Day Care Facilities) (Registration Licensing and Minimum Operating Requirements) Regulations or any other relevant regulation may be suspended or closed.

 Entry/Establishment